ryanlai666/IR_agent_conda/REPORT.md

 For the detailed usage workflow, please also take look at "5.
 USAGE"

+The section C of this file also elborate on the design process based on calculators and differnt system.

 ## B. Method choice & rationale (e.g., DFT vs DFTB vs MLIP)

 Both DFT and DFTB are connected to this graphs, while MILP are not included due to the time limitation.
 While UMA from META / MACE should be included as comparsion.
 Please check the "2.
 CORE FEATURES" and "Calculator Performance Summary: Single-Core Benchmark." from "5.
 USAGE" for further details.